Annual Mathlympics for All Singapore Primary Schools

 Due to the likely pandemic safety-measures, there will not be an Awards Ceremony this year.

-However, the overall top 3 scorers as well as the top 3 scorers of each of the 4 school zones will be invited to a simple Presentation of Donation ceremony to a representative from KK Women's and Children's Hospital and SingHealth DukeNUS.
+However, if and when it becomes possible, the overall top 3 scorers as well as the top 3 scorers of each of the four school zones will be invited to a simple Presentation of Donation ceremony to a representative from KK Women's and Children's Hospital and SingHealth DukeNUS.

 Invites and details for this ceremony will be given to these students at a later time.
 Each of these students must be accompanied by 1 parent.